dahtah/Determinantal.jl/docs/src/index.md

-# DPP.jl: a Julia package for sampling Determinantal Point Processes
+# Determinantal.jl: a Julia package for sampling Determinantal Point Processes

-DPP.jl provides some types and functions for sampling from DPPs (and related mod els).
+Determinantal.jl provides some types and functions for sampling from DPPs (and related mod els).

 # Brief background